Spectrum disorder: Schizophrenia spectrum

+Predisposition to schizophrenia is classified with the neologism schizotaxia.
 There are also traits identified in first degree relatives of those diagnosed with schizophrenia associated with the spectrum.
 Other spectrum approaches include more specific individual phenomena which may also occur in non-clinical forms in the general population, such as some paranoid beliefs or hearing voices.
+Psychosis accompanied by mood disorder may be included as a schizophrenia spectrum disorder, or may be classed separately as below.

+Schizophrenia spectrum disorders do not necessarily involve psychotic symptoms.
+Schizoid personality disorder, schizotypal personality disorder, and paranoid personality disorder can be considered 'schizophrenia-like personality disorders' because of their similarities to the schizophrenia spectrum.
 Some researchers have also proposed that avoidant personality disorder and related social anxiety traits should be considered part of a schizophrenia spectrum.
-Psychosis accompanied by mood disorder may be included as a schizophrenia spectrum disorder, or may be classed separately as below.
+Some sources divide the schizophrenia spectrum into psychotic and non-psychotic disorders, with schizotypal personality disorder included among the non-psychotic disorders (and sometimes schizoid personality disorder as well).
+The "schizophrenia spectrum" section in the DSM-5 deals with psychotic disorders only, and hence excludes schizotypal personality disorder, while the "schizophrenia spectrum" block in the ICD-11 includes schizotypal personality disorder as well.

+From a psychodynamic or psychoanalytic perspective, the distinction between schizoid, schizotypal and avoidant personality disorders is sometimes considered inconsequential, as these disorders are understood to share similar experiential characteristics and be differentiated chiefly by surface-level observations about behavioral differences.
+Psychotic disorders such as schizophrenia and schizoaffective disorders are then thought to be the psychotic expression of a shared underlying personality structure.

 Schizoaffective disorders

 A schizoaffective spectrum – this spectrum refers to features of both psychosis (hallucinations, delusions, thought disorder etc.) and mood disorder (see below).
 The DSM has, on the one hand, a category of schizoaffective disorder (which may be more affective (mood) or more schizophrenic), and on the other hand psychotic bipolar disorder and psychotic depression categories.
 A spectrum approach joins these together and may additionally include specific clinical variables and outcomes, which initial research suggested may not be particularly well captured by the different diagnostic categories except at the extremes.